rdlalmeida/flow_quest_submissions/Chapter3.0/QAnswers3.1.md

             }
         }

-        pub fun createJacob(): @Jacob {     // Resources require the '@' operator when referrenced within a function to denote that the target object is indeed a Resource let myJacob <- create Jacob()   // Was missing the '<-' operator required for Resource creation, as well as the 'create' keyword while invoking the Resource's constructor return <- myJacob               // Missed the '<-' operator required to return the Resource created with the previous instruction.
+        pub fun createJacob(): @Jacob {     // Resources require the '@' operator when referenced within a function to denote that the target object is indeed a Resource let myJacob <- create Jacob()   // Was missing the '<-' operator required for Resource creation, as well as the 'create' keyword while invoking the Resource's constructor return <- myJacob               // Missed the '<-' operator required to return the Resource created with the previous instruction.
         }